UltraCart/rest_api_v2_sdk_javascript/docs/ItemApi.md

 var merchantItemOid = 56; // Integer | The item oid to retrieve.

+var opts = {
+  'expand': "expand_example", // String | The object expansion to perform on the result.
+See documentation for examples 'placeholders': true // Boolean | Whether or not placeholder values should be returned in the result.
+Useful for UIs that consume this REST API.
+};

 var callback = function(error, data, response) {
   if (error) {